ShadmanRohan/shadmanrohan.github.io/_posts/2020-11-8-dataloader.md

 [link](https://pytorch.org/docs/stable/data.html)

-PyTorch supports two different types of datasets:
+PyTorch supports two different types of datasets.
 *map-style datasets*
 * Represents a map from (possibly non-integral) indices/keys to data samples.
 * Implements the __getitem__() and __len__() protocols, and